 There are dozens of techniques.
 But there are three that you will need to use most of the time.

 Document Analysis.
 This way or another, stakeholders will provide you different kinds of documents.
 It may vary from laws and codes to software manuals, use cases, policies, process workflows, business plans.
-As easy as it sounds you need to read, analyse and elicit relevant requirements.
+As easy as it sounds you need to read, analyze, and elicit relevant requirements.

 Prototyping.
-By creating a working model of a future product, you can give stakeholders ability to provide early feedback.
-When you gather enough information, you will be able to compile requirements for the final product.
+By creating a working model of a future product, you can give stakeholders the ability to provide early feedback.
+When you gather enough information, you will be able to compile the requirements for the final product.
 As a prototype, you can also use storyboards.
 It is a sequence of images that show how a real product will behave.

 So my point here is that you don’t need any fancy activities to collect requirements.
 Try using these four first.

 There are several other techniques that you should be aware of.
-They include facilitated workshops, focus groups, nominal group technique, mind mapping, affinity diagrams, observations, questionaries, and surveys, benchmarking and so on.
+They include facilitated workshops, focus groups, nominal group technique, mind mapping, affinity diagrams, observations, questionaries, and surveys, benchmarking, and so on.

 In rare cases, you might need to conduct one of such information gathering events.
 But not on a daily basis.
-So my advice here is to master four techniques I mentioned above.
-After that discover main ideas of the rest.
+So my advice here is to master the four techniques I mentioned above.
+After that discover the main ideas of the rest.
 Once you need them, look for additional information.

 So now you have a bunch of requirements documented and signed by stakeholders.
-First of all, you need to review them all and ensure that they are aligned with a business needs.
+First of all, you need to review them all and ensure that they are aligned with business needs.
 Each requirement should be connected to a business case described in Project Charter.

 Otherwise, you are planning to do something that is not requested by a customer and sponsor.
 It is a bad practice.

 And now you need to identify conflicting requirements.
 Yes, different stakeholders can provide contradicting or conflicting requirements.
 You will have to resolve such conflicts.
 You may need to meet with both owners of conflicting requirements.
 Act as in any case of conflict resolution.
 The best results can be achieved by collaborating and compromising.
-Forcing, avoiding or smoothing the conflict in requirements usually backfires later.
+Forcing, avoiding, or smoothing the conflict in requirements usually backfires later.

 I need to warn you.
 Quite often project managers are afraid to ask other stakeholders about requirements.
 Because it always leads to conflicts.
 You need to be wary about such notions.
 You do need to define all requirements and resolve all the conflicts.
 Otherwise, you will get into the statistics of the failed projects